andrewgull/HeteroR/README.md

 ```

 4. download the raw reads (in NCBI's SRA database: PRJNA1165464) to this directory.
 Naming convention: long reads have `.fastq.gz` extension and paired short reads have `.fq.gz`extension.
-By default reads downloaded from SRA have names like "SRR followed by 8 digits", this projects assumes theat all the read files are named after the in-house naming scheme which is "DA followed by 6 digits".
+By default reads downloaded from SRA have names like "SRR followed by 8 digits", this project assumes theat all the read files are named after the in-house naming scheme which is "DA followed by 6 digits".
 To determine how the SRR numbers correspond to DA numbers, refer to the table `configs/da_srr_mapping.csv`.

 5. One more piece of data you need is [CARD database](https://card.mcmaster.ca/).
 You can download the newest version using: